-- Select File > New File or Project > Files and Classes > Qt > QML File (Qt Quick 2) > Choose to create a new .qml file.
+- Select File > New File or Project > Qt > QML File (Qt Quick 2) > Choose to create a new .qml file.

-Note: Components are listed in the QML Components section of the Library only if the filename begins with a capital letter.
+Note: Components are listed in the My QML Components tab in the Library view only if the filename begins with a capital letter.

-- Click Design to open the .qml file in Qt Quick Designer.
+- Click Design to open the .qml file in the Design mode.

-- Drag and drop a QML type from the Library to the Navigator or Form Editor.
+- Drag and drop a QML type from Library to Navigator or Form Editor.

-The following sections contain examples of how to create some common components:
+The following sections contain more information about how to use Form Editor to edit 2D content, as well as examples of how to create some common components using basic QML types:

-Components can consist of several other components.
-To view the component hierarchy as a bread crumb path when you edit a component on the canvas, select Go into Component or press F2.
-Click the component names in the path to navigate to them.
-You can easily navigate back to the top level when you are done editing the component.
+The component hierarchy is displayed as a bread crumb path, where you can click the component names to open the respective files.
+This enables you to easily navigate back to the top level when you are done editing the component.

 You can merge the current QML file against an existing second QML file and using the second QML file in a way similar to using a CSS stylesheet.